cmu-phil/Spectral/README.md

 - long exact sequence of homotopy groups of spectra, indexed on ℤ
 - exact couple of a tower of spectra
   + need to splice together LES's

+## Contributing
+- We will try to make sure that this repository compiles with the newest version of Lean 2.
+- Installation instructions for Lean 2 can be found [here](https://github.com/leanprover/lean2).
+- Some notes on the Emacs mode can be found [here](https://github.com/leanprover/lean2/blob/master/src/emacs/README.md) (for example if some unicode characters don't show up, or increase the spacing between lines by a lot).
+- If you contribute, please use rebase instead off merge (e.g. `git pull -r`).